ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

     - Select the desired amount of validators (32 ETH each) the cluster will run.
     - Paste your `ENR` generated at [Step 2](#step-2-create-and-back-up-a-private-key-for-charon).
     - Input the `Withdrawal Address` to receive validator principal and consensus rewards at exit.
-    - Input the `Fee Recipient Address` to receive transation fees from block proposals.
+    - Input the `Fee Recipient Address` to receive transaction fees from block proposals.
     - Create Cluster Configuration

     ![Create Group](/img/Guide03.png)